 Pre-U ALC Participants: Register through respective academic offices

 Phone call: +603-7491-8716/7

-First inception in 2014, the Asia Leadership Conference (ALC) is an extraordinary opportunity to learn leadership, entrepreneurial, and 21st century core skills from scholars from Harvard, Stanford, Tufts Fletcher School of Law & Diplomacy, and other world-leading universities.
+First inception in 2014, the Asia Leadership Conference (ALC) is an extraordinary opportunity to learn leadership, entrepreneurial, and 21st century core skills from scholars who graduated from Harvard, Stanford, Tufts Fletcher School of Law & Diplomacy, and other world-leading universities.
 The 19th and 20th ALC (Malaysia edition) takes place in Kuala Lumpur in February and March 2019.
 This 1-day leadership conference is designed to expose participants to varied leadership paradigms to better understand what real leadership looks like.
 Through a mixture of plenary sessions and interactive workshops, participants will have opportunities to learn effective communication skills to engage, motivate and mobilize peers towards common goals.
 Participants will also be exposed to innovative paradigms that can add value for personal development.